alewarne/Layerwise-Relevance-Propagation-for-LSTMs/README.md

 ### Why not using the original implementation?

 Since this implementation is in tensorflow 2.1 it comes with automatic GPU compatability and also enables batch-processsing of examples.
-This means, multiple input samples can be processed at once (and on a GPU) wihch results in large performance speedups which is especially handy when a lot of explanations have to be generated.
+This means, multiple input samples can be processed at once (and on a GPU) wihch results in large performance speedups and is especially handy when a lot of explanations have to be generated.

 ## Ok, what can I use it for?